-If you have missed to File your Income Tax Return within the extended deadline, don’t worry, you still have a chance to file it.
-An income tax return which is filed after the extended deadline is called a ‘Belated Return’.
-Howbeit, there are a few aspects you have to note before you use this last chance (Belated Return).
+If you have missed filing your income tax return before the extended deadline, don’t worry—you still have a chance to do so.
+An income tax return filed after the extended deadline is called a ‘Belated Return’.
+However, there are a few aspects you have to note before you use this last chance (Belated Return).

 Belated Income Tax Return